In no particular order, here is a list of what I deem to be the 7 deadly purchase sins that will surely keep money out of your pocket.

 - Laziness Purchases: Some examples of these purchases could include purchasing convenience foods because you don’t make the time to cook as often as you should (my favorite being cheesecake filling in a container that came out a few years ago, where you literally just put the cheesecake filling into a pre-made graham cracker crust, and viola!
 Almost like homemade…), buying new instead of repairing for simple repairs, not taking care of personal belongings and thus having to replace them every season (like a rusted grill you could have wheeled into the garage), etc. Are there any areas in your life where you throw money at out of convenience?
 Once again, not all of these purchases are bad, but if you make a consistent habit of doing them, they will drain your bank account.

 - Because-it’s-Cheap Purchases: I am a sucker for a great sale, and I love to buy bulk.
 But sometimes, buying an item because it is cheap does not make financial sense.
-In my own life some examples include a bulk package of Dove deodorants I bought after graduating college; out of the 7 extra large sticks, only three of them I could use before they expired (of course, that didn’t stop me from using the others…).
+In my own life some examples include a bulk package of Dove deodorants I bought after graduating college; out of the 7 extra large sticks, only three of them I could use before they expired.
 Another example is when I find a pair of pants that are insanely cheap, and even though they don’t fit me in a slight way (making them not my number one choice when I open my dresser each morning), I purchase them because they are so cheap.
 Note to self: cheap and bulk products are only helpful if you will actually make use of them.

 - Obligatory Purchases: This category can include many things, such as Christmas presents for all of your family, office presents for other coworkers, expensive gifts for the boss, picking up the restaurant or bar tab for a group of friends, etc. Once again, these are all nice things, but not if you do not have the money.